Ultrasound Physics and Instrumentation PG (10159.3)

-1. Describe and discuss the physical properties and its interaction with body tissue, both descriptively and mathematically, and the instrumentation of diagnostic ultrasound;
+1. Describe and discuss the physical properties of ultrasound and its interaction with body tissue, both descriptively and mathematically, and the instrumentation of diagnostic ultrasound;

-2. Identify ultrasound imaging artefacts and explain the physical basis underlying their formation in the modalities studied;
+2. Identify ultrasound imaging artifacts and explain the physical basis underlying their formation in the modalities studied;

 3. Describe and perform calculations relating to the physical principles of Doppler ultrasound;